tvecera/picopad-playground/README.md

 C:\> wsl --install Ubuntu-22.04
 ```

-then run Terminal with Ubuntu-22 LTS in it:
+then run Terminal with Ubuntu-22 LTS in it.
+You should get the Bash prompt (`$ `).
+Clone this repository there:

 ```bash
 $ git clone --recurse-submodules //github.com/misch2/picopad-playground